Helping Your Community Create Pre-Arrest Diversion Programs: An Effective Alternative to Arrest

 What is Pre-Arrest Diversion

-Pre-arrest diversion (PAD) programs, also known as civil citation and by other names, are an innovative front end community response on how to handle low level offenses, often accompanied by behavioral health issues.
-These programs provide efficient and effective responses to low-level crime, and while growing nationally and internationally, are still currently underutilized.
+Pre-arrest diversion (PAD) programs, also known as civil citation, are an innovative community response for addressing low-level offenses often connected with behavioral health needs.
+These programs offer efficient and effective alternatives to traditional responses to low-level crime.
+While PAD programs are growing nationally and internationally, they remain underutilized.

 Chief of Police Dan Meloy (Ohio)